 4. California Stars by Billy Bragg and Wilco

-If you’re not big into slow-dancing, this song has pretty much the perfect rhythm for just swaying back and forth…which is generally my go-to dance move when I’m not embarrassing myself trying to pretend like I can do more.
+If you’re not big into slow-dancing, this song has pretty much the perfect rhythm for just swaying back and forth.
+Which if I’m being honest is my go-to dance move when I’m not embarrassing myself trying to pretend like I can do more.

 5. Wonderwall by Ryan Adams